 skip to Main Content

-Anterior Cruciate Ligament (ACL) injuries are unfortunately common, especially among athletes participating in sports that involve sudden stops, changes in direction, or jumping.
+Anterior Cruciate Ligament (ACL) injuries are unfortunately common, accounting for more than 50% of all knee injuries.
+Athletes participating in sports that involve sudden stops, changes in direction, or jumping are at a much higher risk of suffering these particular injuries.

 Soccer, basketball, and winter sports like skiing are common reasons you may attend physical therapy for an ACL injury.
 When an ACL tear occurs, surgery is often the recommended course of action to restore stability to the knee.